automated-bots/Crypto-Bot/README.md

 # Crypto Alert Bot

-`crypto-bot` is an open-source bot that track some popular crypto tokens/coins (BTC, ETH, ADA, LINK, SOL, DOT, MATIC, ALGO and AVAX).
+`crypto-bot` is an open-source bot that track some popular crypto tokens/coins (BTC, ETH, ADA, LINK, SOL, DOT, MATIC, ALGO, AVAX and VET).
 The bot gives you a notification when the trend is changing (up/down trend).

-This bot will be informed you via the [Telegram channel](https://t.me/crypto_exchange_updates) automatically, whenever there is an up- or downtrend in one of those crypto coins.
-Technical analysis is applied to determine the up- or downtrends (MACD/PPO).
+This bot will is already *running live* in the [following Telegram channel](https://t.me/crypto_exchange_updates), whenever there is an up- or downtrend you automatically get notified of each of the previously mentioned crypto coins.
+Technical analysis is applied to determine the up- or downtrends (based on MACD crosses of PPO indicator).

 ## Usage